theSalted/attila/README.md

 # Attila

-A modified from content focused responsive theme for [Ghost](https://github.com/tryghost/ghost/).
+Modified from content focused responsive theme for [Ghost](https://github.com/tryghost/ghost/).
 See [original](https://github.com/zutrinken/attila).

 I use Ghost as a headless CMS.
 So modifications are made to futher simiplify the original, and disable SEO.